hyundai-robotics/doc-hrscript/book.md

 ```

 [__SOURCE](3-flowcontrol-subprogram/7-call-jump/2-param-return.md)
-# 3.7.2 Parameters and param, return
+# 3.7.2 Parameters and `param`, `return`

 In a job program, formal parameters are used as channels through which input and output are passed.
-The **param** statement will define formal parameters at the beginning of the job program.
+The `param` statement will define formal parameters at the beginning of the job program.

 In the following example, job no. 105 is named as "dist2d" as it is a subjob that acquires the Euclidean distance from the origin to the coordinate value \(x, y\) and returns it to len.